NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

         """Get a list of the supported power states.

         :param task: A TaskManager instance containing the node to act on.
-        :returns: A list with the supported power states defined in :mod:`ironic.common.states`.
+        :returns: A list of the supported power states defined in :mod:`ironic.common.states`.
         """
         return [states.POWER_ON, states.POWER_OFF, states.REBOOT]